Keller Chryst: The Spring League

 Chryst participated in The Spring League's Denver showcase event on July 17, 2020.
 He passed for 142 yards and two touchdowns in The Spring League showcase game.

 Chryst was selected by the Aviators of The Spring League during its player selection draft on October 12, 2020.
 He remained on the Aviators' roster for the 2021 season.

+Coaching career

+Wisconsin

+For two seasons, Chryst was a graduate assistant at Wisconsin in 2021 and 2022.

+Iowa

+For two seasons at Iowa, Chryst was an offensive analyst in 2023 and 2024.

+Seattle Seahawks

+Chryst made the jump to the NFL and joined the Seattle Seahawks prior to the 2025 season.
+He worked in special projects in the 2025 season.
+He was part of the Super Bowl-winning staff.
+Prior to the 2026 season, he was moved to defensive quality control.

 Personal life

 Chryst's father Geep was a coach in the National Football League (NFL).
 His uncle Paul was the head coach of the Wisconsin Badgers from 2015–2022.
 His brother, Jackson, is a quarterback at Oregon State.